ghacks Technology News

 5 WordPress Plugins To Increase Your Blog’s Security

-WordPress, like any other popular script or online service, is heavily targeted by malicious users who try to get access to it to use the high-jacked blogs or services to execute malicious activities.
-This includes spamming ads to the blog’s visitors or placing links to their sites on the blog’s pages.
+WordPress, like any other popular script or online service, is heavily targeted by people with malicious intents who try to get access to installations to use the hijacked blogs or services for their malicious activities.

 WordPress administrators can improve the security of their blog with several standard practices like selecting a secure password, changing the admin username or disabling features in the blog (like preventing registration or remote publishing).